SMILE Laser Eye Surgery

 When will I notice improved vision?

-Many patients notice clearer vision within 24–48 hours, with continued improvement over the following weeks.
+Most patients notice clearer vision immediately with further improvement over 24–48 hours, and continued improvement over the following weeks.

 Is laser eye surgery covered by Medicare?